mitchest/BEES-ecocomp/README.md

 5 June: Sharing your knowledge (with R Markdown) - Alistair P

+8-12 June : no lab due to PRF week

 17/19 June:  Workshop on LM/GLM/GLMM with freqentist and bayesian inference

 June 26: Eco-stats session - topic/presenter TBA